 Product Focus: St. George & The Dragon

-We have 3 different representations of St George and the Dragon in our Pocket Square Collection.
+We proudly have three different representations of St George and the Dragon in our Pocket Square Collection.

 The Myth

-The paintings are all inspired by the myth of Saint George, who would have lived in modern day Libya in the third century.
 According to the myth, the region was terrorised by a dragon, which lived in a nearby lake and poisoned the water.
-The King, in order to prevent the dragon from killing his people, offered him sacrifices of sheep, as well as some of his own people, who were chosen at random by a lottery.
+In order to prevent the dragon from killing his people, the King offered sacrifices of sheep, as well as some of his own people.

-While this kept the dragon happy, the citizens were always worried that they would be chosen next to be sacrificed to the dragon.
-One fateful day, according to the legend, the King’s own daughter was chosen to be offered to the dragon.
+While this kept the dragon happy, the citizens were worried that they would be chosen next to be sacrificed to the dragon.
+According to the legend, one day the King’s own daughter was chosen to be offered to the dragon.
 The people, who had seen many of their family and friends sacrificed, refused the offer of gold and silver from the King, in return for another citizen to take her place.
 The princess was therefore sent to the dragon, dressed as a bride and wearing her royal crown.

 On her way to the lake, she met St George on his horse, who at once told her he would kill the dragon and save her life.
 The princess refused, but the gallant St George attacked the dragon, slaying him, and saving the princess’ life.

 "I love these three designs as pocket squares.
-The varying depictions of the legend through 3 different centuries is fascinating, and even through the central story is the same, there are different elements highlighted in each artist's work.
-My favourite one would have to be the Rubens, the colours are just fantastic, and give a range of options in terms of outfit combinations."
+The varying depictions of the legend through different centuries are fascinating, and even though the central story is the same, there are different elements highlighted in each artist's work.
+My favourite one would have to be the Rubens; the colours are just fantastic, and give a range of options in terms of outfit combinations."

 Elliott Rampley, Co-Founder